Cultivating Change: Putting Food First in Nova Scotia

 Cultivating Change: Putting Food First in Nova Scotia was an exploratory project that focused on facilitating and strengthening cross-departmental collaborations, to create sustained action and lasting change on food insecurity in Nova Scotia.
 This project grew out of the Activating Change Together for Community Food Security (ACT for CFS) project, that identified the opportunity to address challenges experienced by small-scale enterprises to supply large institutions with local, healthy, and sustainable food as well the barriers within publicly funded institutions to source said food.

-2. “Pathways to Healthy, Local and Sustainable Food in our Institutions” (January 2017): This gathering was a follow-up to the first event and focused on procurement of local, healthy, and sustainable food by NS’ publicly funded institutions, also known as “farm to institution programs”.
+This gathering was a follow-up to the first event and focused on procurement of local, healthy, and sustainable food by NS’ publicly funded institutions, also known as “farm to institution programs”.
 Stakeholders learned from each other’s strategies and challenges and to explore mechanisms for intersectoral collaboration and dialogue around the role of institutional procurement in helping to achieve community food security.
 The outcome of this gathering was a documentation of success stories, current strategies, and a list of next steps.
-Check out the Harvest Report for results.